forrest-wilson/yb-dv-summative/JAVASCRIPT-STYLEGUIDE.md

 # JavaScript Style Guide / Best Practices

-### Single quotion marks to be used in all JavaScript documents
+### Single quotation marks to be used in all JavaScript documents

 ### Variables to be placed at the top of the document or top of the code block (function)